 Donald Trump attributes his success to his hard work, which to outsiders often appears to be luck.
 But Trump says luck only comes from working hard.
 “If your work pays off, which it most likely will, people might say you’re just lucky.
 Maybe so, because you’re lucky enough to have the brains to work hard!” he says.

-One last point from the article that I want to address is that many successful people (millionaires) live below there means.
-Frankly, many that I have met are down-right cheap!
+Many successful people (millionaires) live below their means.
+In fact, many are down-right cheap!
 Two highly successful people that I know have a friendly competition about who got the better deal on their purchases.
-(For example, one will point to his shoes and say, “Target.
+One will point to his shoes and say, “Target.
 Fifteen bucks.”
 The other will smirk and reply, “I used a coupon and got these for twelve.”
-Yes, they are that cheap.)

 8. Those who recognize this principle have a great advantage in the affairs of life.
 They do not wear themselves out.
 They can eliminate vagrant thoughts with facility.
 They can readily concentrate to the highest possible degree on any subject.
 They do not waste time or money upon objects which can be of no possible benefit to them.